 RUNNING CLUBS AS A SOCIAL ACTIVITY

-If running is something you’ve wanted to try or something you’ve been doing for a while, what better way to socialize than to include something that you love.
+If running is something you’ve wanted to try or something you’ve been doing for awhile, what better way to socialize than to include something that you love.
 You will immediately have something in common with others in the group.
-They can give you tips on warm-ups, stretches, best sneakers, etc. After a long (or short) run, the group may get together to socialize at a local café or home.
+They can give you tips on warm ups, stretches, best sneakers, etc. After a long (or short) run, the group may get together to socialize at a local café or home.
 Guest speakers can even be invited to share their knowledge of running.
 Lifelong friendships can be forged.
 The once a week run may blossom into several other runs or plans to do races as a team.

 RUNNING CLUBS AS SOCIAL ACTIVISM

-There is a myriad of races whose sole purpose is to raise money for different charities and social actions.
+There are a myriad of races whose sole purpose is to raise money for different charities and social actions.
 Many for-profit races have teams of racers that run for a specific charity or group.
 This is can be a huge motivator if it is a cause near and dear to your heart.
 It is a win-win because the charity is getting donations and the runner is getting in a healthy run.
-As the teams run through the streets and down the roads, they are bringing awareness of their charity or group to spectators.
+As the teams run through the streets and down the roads, they are bringing an awareness of their charity or group to spectators.

 KIDS RUNNING CLUBS